The Bright and the Slow -- GRBs 100724B \& 160509A with high-energy cutoffs at $\lesssim100\;$MeV: Discussion

 Finally, for strong internal shocks a good part of the outflow energy may reside in internal energy of the baryons just after the shells collide.
 It eventually transforms back to kinetic energy above the internal shock emission radius leading to a larger asymptotic $\Gamma(t_{\rm dec})$ compared to $\Gamma$ of the emitting plasma during the internal shocks themselves.
 A similar effect may arise in a Poynting-flux-dominated outflow if the emission occurs during the acceleration phase.

-In the work of \citet{2015ApJ...806..194T}, a total of eight GRBs (including GRB~100724B) that were detected by $\textit{Fermi}$ were found to have spectral cutoffs between tens of MeV and several 100 MeV.
+In the work of \citet{2015ApJ...806..194T}, a total of eight GRBs (including GRB~100724B) that were detected by \Fermi were found to have spectral cutoffs between tens of MeV and several 100 MeV.
 They derived the bulk-$\Gamma$ for these GRBs using a simple one-zone analytical model, akin to the LS01 model, and found that for majority of the cases $\Gamma > \Gamma_{\gamma\gamma,\rm max}$.
 This led them to estimate the actual bulk-LF by its maximum value given by $\Gamma_{\gamma\gamma,\rm max}$.
+As shown by \citet{GG17}, estimating $\Gamma$ in this way can lead to underestimating its true value by as much as an order of magnitude, since in this case the spectral break energy is modified by pair cascades.
 It is clear from Figure \ref{fig:100724B-Gamma-z} that $\Gamma$ obtained from simple one-zone analytic models will exceed $\Gamma_{\gamma\gamma,\rm max}$ in the case of GRB 100724B (unless $z\ll1$ which is unlikely), whereas the much more detailed and self-consistent model of \citet{\Granotpaper} generally yields $\Gamma \lesssim \Gamma_{\gamma\gamma,\rm max}$ for all redshifts.